vibhanshu-mishra/samsara-hos-audit/README.md

 ---

+## Design Philosophy

+The goal of this tool is not simply to detect every possible compliance issue.

+Its primary objective is to reduce the amount of manual review required by safety teams by automatically identifying operationally meaningful compliance issues while minimising false positives.

+The audit intentionally separates Critical, Warning, Pending, and Clean findings so compliance teams can prioritise work based on urgency rather than reviewing every driver equally.

+---

 ## Features

 - Automatically audits yesterday's Samsara HOS activity
 - Uses Samsara HOS cycle clocks to automatically exclude inactive drivers
 - Categorises findings into Critical, Warning, Pending, and Clean
-- Detects HOS violations, uncertified logs, missing shipping IDs, missing DVIRs, missing trailer DVIRs, and 70-hour warnings
+- Detects and prioritises compliance issues, including HOS violations, uncertified logs, missing shipping IDs, missing DVIRs, missing trailer DVIRs, and 70-hour warnings.
 - Generates human-readable terminal and CSV reports
 - Read-only access — never modifies Samsara data